 Have you ever heard of electrostatic discharge damage?
 ESD is something that can disrupt SMT assembly, and disrupt the process itself, or lead to failure of particular components of the device you are building.

-It is essential to learn how to put ESD under control, but that won’t be an easy task.
-Take a look at our guide, and find out everything when it comes to ESD protection!
+It is essential to learn how to put ESD under control, but that won’t be easy.
+Please take a look at our guide, and find out everything when it comes to ESD protection!

 1、Electrostatic Discharge (ESD) – Basic Overview